Want to Quantify B2B Marketing’s Value? Do this one thing first….

 To generate X dollars in sales, how much overall potential pipeline is needed?

 In most cases it will be a 8-10x multiplier, i.e., to sell $100 Million there needs to be $1 Billion in overall funnel.
-Now, take that $1 Billion in funnel and split it to represent Marketing’s contribution ($500 Million).
-Sales still gets credit for generating $500 Million in potential business as well.
+Now, take that $1 Billion in funnel and split it to represent Marketing’s contribution (now $500 Million).
+Sales still gets credit for generating $100 Million in sales as well as another $400M in potential business that did not close.

 Taking that approach and mapping it into our original chart we have: